DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 !!!
 INFO "Sensor Model Software"
-    While it is _possible_ to represent sensor models without using software, manually representing and interacting with sensor models is prohibitively difficult.
-Instead, there are numerous [software packages](../sensor-models/sensor-model-software.md) that allow for the convenient instantiation, management, and exploitation of those software models.
+    There are numerous [software packages](../sensor-models/sensor-model-software.md) that allow for the convenient instantiation, management, and exploitation of those software models.